mxmCherry/disque-web/README.md

 WARNING!!!

-This is quick-and-dirty proof-of-concept Disque web client (but seems to be working fine).
+This is quick-and-dirty Disque web client (though seems to be working fine).
 Use at your own risk.

 WARNING!!!